julpero/promiseweb-react/README.md

 # PromiseWeb

-PromiseWeb Card Game App Using The MERN Stack With TypeScript & Redux 🤩
+PromiseWeb Card Game App Using The MERN Stack With TypeScript & Redux and Socket.io 🤩

 ## Technology Stack: